mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3814 Psion.md

 Using this power the psion freezes time, yet is unfrozen himself.
 Time can only be frozen for short periods; 1d6 seconds per Psi point invested in the power.
-For each additional Psi point invested the psion can extend the unfrozen bubble by 1 metre radius, with anyone within that radius remaining unfrozen.
+For each additional Psi point invested the psion can extend the unfrozen bubble by 1 meter radius, with anyone within that radius remaining unfrozen.

 During the time freeze characters are at liberty to make changes to